simbroadcasts/node-insim/README.md

 ### String encoding

-All strings in received packets are automatically converted from LFS encoding to UTF-8.
+All strings in received or sent packets are automatically converted from LFS encoding to Unicode and vice versa.

-If you need to access the raw string, use the `_raw` property in the packet instance, which contains all unconverted string properties.
+If you need to access the raw LFS-encoded string in a received packet, use the `_raw` property in the packet instance, which contains all unconverted string properties.

 ```ts
 import { InSim } from 'node-insim';